10 Genius Small Master Bathroom Ideas that WOW!

 Another great small master bathroom idea is a floating vanity.
 It will visually help the small master bathroom appear bigger since it doesn’t cut off the floor plan.
 Mounting the vanity above the floor also frees up space that can be used for storing smaller items in woven baskets.
 If you’ve been wondering, “Why does my dog follow me into the bathroom?” we’ve got answers.

 Install Under-Cabinet Lights

 For your small master bathroom ideas, remember that every amount of surface space counts.
 Typically, beneath shelves, cabinets or countertops, a shadow is cast that darkens the space below, and this makes the room appear smaller.
 Solve this problem by installing under-cabinet lights to illuminate otherwise overlooked areas.
-Learn how to remodel your bathroom with marble mosaic and limestone tile.

 Expand the Mirror